syncfusion-content/blazor-docs/blazor/dialog/template.md

+---
+layout: post
+title: Template in Blazor Dialog Component | Syncfusion
+description: Learn about Template in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Template

 In Dialog, the template support is provided to the header and footer sections.
 So any text or HTML content can be appended in these sections.